Sometimes our minds are not on our side.

 That willingness is what moves you forward.
 It’s what opens doors.
 It’s what helps you grow into the blogger you’re hoping to become.

-And the people who succeed?
-It’s not just the ones with a head start or natural talent.
+And the people who succeed are not just the ones with a head start or natural talent.

 It’s the ones who stay in the game.
-Who keep going.
-Who take imperfect action and trust that consistency will carry them through.
+Who keep going and take imperfect action and trust that consistency will carry them through.

 You’re already further along than you think.
 You’re already doing it.